What is Palliative Care?

 A social worker can also offer a helping hand to caregivers and family.
 When they are feeling worked out, they can consult the social worker to help find what they need.

 Having a terminal illness such as cancer makes you feel sad, angry, sadness, and anxiety.
 This may be hard to cope with alone.
 It can also be very stressful for your loved ones.
-In this case, you can talk to your health care team to find you a support group or professional counseling services.
+In this case, you can talk to your health care team to find you a support group or professional counseling services along with cancer information groups.

-You might be wondering why you got cancer and battling with it every day.
+You might be wondering why you got cancer and are battling with it every day.
 Alternatively, you might want to find your greater purpose and pursue after surviving cancer.
+Patients on palliative care are provided social and spiritual support in various forms.

 If you belong to a faith community, your religious leader may come to help you figure your purpose and pray with you.